Newlywed mentoring – what should a newlywed couple look for when looking for a marriage mentor?

-My husband and I know know this full well, having weathered a few bumps as newlyweds.
+My husband and I are acquainted with newlywed storms, having weathered a few as a new couple.

 I made the mistake of putting our mentors ahead of God.

-I wanted them to fix and righten the uncomfortable in our marriage, and I found myself getting frustrated when their counsel was hard to put to practice.
+I wanted them to fix and make right the wrong in our marriage; I found myself getting frustrated when their counsel was hard to put to practice.

 Instead of seeking God for ourselves, I wanted our mentors to show me everything.
 Eventually, I learned that the job of a mentor is (or should be) to direct a couple to God.